northnpk/OPEN-BS/README.md

 ### 2. check the requirements software in [requirements.txt](requirements.txt)

-### 3. to get skeleton keypoint (pose estimation library) you have to install [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation) first (if you don't this programe will not be able to run)
+### 3. to get skeleton keypoint (pose estimation library) you have to install [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation) first (if you don't this program will not be able to run)

 ### 4. run